 At Randall & Stump, PLLC, we understand that many people struggle with drug addiction.
 What might have started out as recreational or prescription drug use can quickly spiral into dependency.
 At that point, it is extremely difficult to get clean and adhere to not only what is best for your mental and physical health, but also the law.
 If your addiction has caused you to be arrested and charged with possession of heroin, or if you face more serious heroin/opiate trafficking charges, call our Charlotte drug lawyers immediately.
 We are here to fight the criminal charges and obtain the best possible outcome in your case.

 We also are experienced in handling false allegations of drug crimes.
-Many of our clients have been charged with possession or possession with the intent to sell or deliver based on false evidence or after being in the wrong place at the wrong time.
+Many of our clients have been charged with possession of a controlled substance or possession with the intent to sell or deliver based on false evidence or after being in the wrong place at the wrong time.

 North Carolina Drug Laws